ibexa/documentation-developer/docs/api/public_php_api_search.md

 In contrast to `filter`, `query` has an effect of search scoring (relevancy).
 It affects default sorting if no Sort Clause is used.
-As such, `query` is recommended when the search uses are based on user input.
+As such, `query` is recommended when the search is based on user input.

 The difference between `query` and `filter` is only relevant when using Solr search engine.
 With the Legacy search engine both properties will give identical results.